 Edutopia- Find many video, presentation, and expository resources to help you implement a wide variety of cutting edge teaching methods, techniques and tips such as project-based learning, social and emotional learning, comprehensive assessment, differentiated instruction, teacher development, integrated studies, and technology integration.
 NEW Jan 2017

 Mission US: A Revolutionary Way to Learn History - this multimedia project immerses players into U.S. history content through free interactive role-playing games.
-There are five (5)adventures currently available with more planned in the future.
-Current roles involve an apprentice choosing sides during the American revolution, a slave escaping from Kentucky, a Native American adjusting to the changing west, a Jewish immigrants adjusting to life in 1907 America and the most recent adventure which features a dust bowl farm family attempting to survive the Great Depression.
+There are five (6)adventures currently available with more planned in the future.
+Current roles involve an apprentice choosing sides during the American revolution, a slave escaping from Kentucky, a Native American adjusting to the changing west, a Jewish immigrants adjusting to life in 1907 America, a dust bowl farm family attempting to survive the Great Depression, and the most recent adventure which features Japanese citizens being imprisoned during World Word II.
 Click on the Educator TAB and find comprehensive lesson guides for teachers with background information, supplementary activities, print resources and professional development videos to help expand the game into a classroom learning experience.
-UPDATED Oct 2016
+UPDATED May 2022

 Common Core Sheets - provides a wide range of math worksheets and some worksheets in other subjects, which can be printed for use in classrooms.
 All worksheets are based on the common core and have several versions with an option to create your own worksheets.
 There is also a special feature that is called "One atta Time" that displays one problem at a time to facilitate using it with Smart Screen technology.
 It also keeps score while using it on screen.
-NEW Aug 2015
+UPDATED sEP 2021

 Community Planning Webinars - this feature on the SABES website includes several webinars on specific areas of community planning NEW Aug 2016